-The Master of Professional Kinesiology Program is the first master’s-level program of its kind in Ontario.
-Kinesiology is a newly regulated and evolving profession.
-This program offers students an opportunity to gain advanced knowledge and skills in this professional practice.
-Whether you are just beginning your career or are a Registered Kinesiologist, the MPK will provide you with the advanced knowledge and practice to take your career further.
+Whether you are just beginning your career or are a Registered Kinesiologist, an MPK degree will provide you with the advanced knowledge and practice to take your career further.

 The MPK program is a course-based graduate program in the professional practice of kinesiology.
 This full-time, 16-month program offers a mix of classroom, case-based, laboratory and experiential education.
 Graduates will acquire research-informed and multidisciplinary expertise in: